vaccovecrana/shax/README.md

 `shax` is opinionated.
 It will:

-- Output only to `stderr`, no Files or TCP/UDP forwarding.
+- Output only to `stderr` or JUL, no Files or TCP/UDP forwarding.
 So plug your favorite log forwarding agent at the process level to capture log output.
 - Display time:
   - In the UTC timezone only (the entire planet lives there).
   - As `ISO-8601` extended offset date-time format.